 In 2006 an opportunity to show my work at a local gallery landed at my doorstep.
 The difficulty was that all of my work up until then had been commissioned portrait work.
 I didn’t have anything that could be purchased off a gallery wall and taken home!
 I thought about the kind of artwork I appreciated and considered what I might enjoy painting (apart from portraits) and began painting still life paintings for the gallery.
 I shocked myself!
 I actually enjoyed still life painting, you might even say I adored it.
 An even more interesting shock came when many of my pieces sold!
 So I continued painting portraits and added still life pieces to my studio work when time permitted.

 2011 changed my whole world.
 An artist friend asked me if I would consider opening a gallery with him and with another artist.
 I had so much on my plate that I declined (with an emphatic "No!") but agreed to look at the retail space he was considering.
 As soon as I walked in the door I couldn’t help but envision it as a gallery...and maybe some of my work on the walls!
 What did I do?
-I became co-owner of OAGallery now located in Kirkwood, Missouri, and it has grown to be one of the finest representational art galleries in the Midwest.
-I'll prove it to you if you come visit.
+I became co-owner of OA Gallery located in Kirkwood, Missouri, and it grew to be one of the finest representational art galleries in the Midwest.
+Recently, the gallery was fortunate enough to sponsor Heartland Art Club, a representational art education organization and gallery.
+Because of the similar mission (great art!)
+OA Gallery and Heartland Art Club merged and adopted the new name.
+This afforded us the luxury of broader reach, the ability to host workshops, hold world-class competitions and exhibits, and serve representational artist members.
+I am honored to serve on the Board.

 I've learned l it’s a good thing I love people because I have met lots of them in the past few years.
 I have made lifelong friends with many of them and even had the good fortune of painting some.
-As a gallery co-owner I have gained a “walk-in portfolio” for my portrait work as well as a space to show my still life pieces.
 Win-win-win!

 The "Official" Bio Lisa Ober is a portrait and still life painter, workshop teacher, and owner of OA Gallery in St. Louis, MO.
 Ober's work has appeared in publications including The Pastel Journal and Southwest Art.
 She has enjoyed numberous awards in the Pastel 100, an international pastel competition sponsored by The Pastel Journal.
 Ober also received a top award in the prestigious 2015 PastelWorld, a competition and exhibit held at the IAPS Eleventh Biennial Convention.
 Collectors have recognized her work for its clever content, exquisite realism, and detail.
 Ober enjoys making pastels "behave" the way she envisions as she endeavors to use the medium in fresh new ways.
 She is a signature member of the Pastel Society of America and IAPS Master’s Circle member.